🐾 Walkies Forecast UK

 How the Walkies Score works

-The score starts with local conditions, then adjusts for your dog.
-Warm weather, hot pavements, poor air quality, weather warnings and low visibility can all lower the recommendation.
+The Walkies Score starts with local conditions, then adjusts for your dog.
+Warm weather, pavement risk, poor air quality, weather warnings and low visibility can all lower the recommendation.

 Weather comfort